pantsel/konnect-portal-ops-cli/README.md

 - Python 3.7+
 - `PyYaml`: For parsing YAML-based files.
 - `requests`: For making HTTP requests to the Konnect API.
+- `deepdiff`: For calculating the differences between two objects.

 1. Clone the repository: